KellerJordan/modded-nanogpt/README.md

 > *Train a neural network to ≤3.28 validation loss on FineWeb in the minimum time using 8x NVIDIA H100s.*

-Note: The 3.28 target was selected in order to match [Andrej Karpathy's GPT-2 (small) replication](https://github.com/karpathy/llm.c/discussions/481).
+Note: The 3.28 target was selected to match [Andrej Karpathy's GPT-2 (small) replication](https://github.com/karpathy/llm.c/discussions/481).

 | # | Record time | Description | Date | Log | Contributors |
 | - | - | - | - | - | - |